 Best of all, you don’t necessarily need to splash out to enjoy the benefits.
 While you’ll find high-end models that cost upwards of $16,000, you’ll be pleased to know that you can enjoy pampering sessions in your backyard for as little as $450.
 Inflatable models are infinitely more affordable.
 Another advantage is they don’t need much installation.
 Plus, if space is at a premium, you can simply put your tub away after the party.

 If you’re on a tight budget, don’t forget to factor running costs into your finances.
 Energy-efficient models enable you to enjoy your soak guilt-free.

-While the price may be top of your list, you’ll want to factor in other considerations.
+While the price may be at the top of your list, you’ll want to factor in other considerations.
 It’s essential to weigh up size, maintenance requirements, and any extra features alongside the price.

-We’ve rounded up the cheapest hot tubs so you can relax in style for a fraction of the price.
-We’ll share our top pick and 4 other serious contenders.
+We’ve rounded up the cheapest of the best hot tubs so you can relax in style for a fraction of the price.
+We’ll share our top pick and four other serious contenders.

 The Coleman SaluSpa is the perfect pick-me-up after a long day.
 With an impressive 120 air jets, this model offers a massage experience from the comfort of your backyard.
 Soothe aches and unwind while surrounding yourself with streams of bubbles - pure bliss.